 But it was hardly a roaring success for the FBI.
 Four times as many spies had escaped, including the biggest fishes.
-We were roundly criticized in the press, and for good reason, as we were simply unprepared at that point in history to investigate such cases of espionage.
+The Bureau was roundly criticized in the press, and for good reason, as it was simply unprepared at that point in history to investigate such cases of espionage.

 It all began that February when the crafty Rumrich—a naturalized U.S. citizen recruited by German intelligence—was arrested by the New York Police Department for the U.S. Army and the State Department, following a tip by British intelligence.
 The charge: impersonating the Secretary of State in order to get blank U.S. passports.